- This is one of many Olmsted designs in Holyoke. Read about the rest at this LINK.

 stop 2 – Ross Street and the Dingle

 This is the lower area of the Elmwood Park.
 It was replaced by the Interstate 391 terminus.
 The Ward 6 pool, the original Sheard Park, and the Dingle were down there.
-Ross Street’s remnant is visible but only its lowered section.
+Ross Street’s remnant is visible but only its lower section.
 The upper section went into the park.
+Many would call the upper part of Ross Street – Dingle Drive.

 stop 3 – Sheard Park